sdesilva26/docker-spark/README.md

 For this section most of this will be following the instructions from Docker's website about using an [overlay network for standalone containers](#https://docs.docker.com/network/network-tutorial-overlay/).

-If you have two different machines then the following can be skipped.
+If you have two different machines then the following section can be skipped.

 #### Settting up Amazon EC2 instances
 Otherwise you will need to setup at least 2 Amazon EC2 instances (or any other cloud computing provider